-The Senate seems to be acting as if they are unaware that that same service is available through the USPS.
+The Senate appears to be unaware that that same service is available through the USPS.
 For $6.65, the USPS will require an adult who to show I.D. and sign for the package before they will make delivery.

 You can see that service offered here:

-Worse, this bill not only ignores a reasonable alternative, that of USPS adult signature, research shows it will do little to prevent vape products from winding up in the hands of minors.
+Worse, this bill not only ignores a reasonable alternative, that of USPS adult signature, research shows it may do little to prevent vape products from winding up in the hands of minors.
 The CDC's 2018 National Youth Tobacco Survey showed that just 5.8% of middle and high school students were getting their vape supplies online.
-The vast majority were obtaining these products from "social sources," that is, friends and family.

 The bill will now move to the House and, if it passes the vote there, it will land on President Trump's desk to be signed into law or vetoed.
-President Trump has been surprisingly reasonable in his approach to vape restrictions that are not science based in recent months, however, he is not expected to oppose this bill.
+President Trump has been surprisingly reasonable in his approach to vape restrictions in recent months, however, he is not expected to oppose this bill.

 PLEASE TAKE ACTION NOW: